-- Minimise heat island effect and facilitate pedestrian and cycle connections for the community by protecting the existing vegetation. - Consider opportunities for passive recreational pursuits. - Improve and manage water quality through water sensitive urban design and improved water flow. - Create active open space areas and recreational spaces to support the medium density housing along the creek. - Link the creek to the neighbourhood village centre through natural landscape and open space areas.
+a.
+Minimise heat island effect and facilitate pedestrian and cycle connections for the community by protecting the existing vegetation.

+- b.
+Consider opportunities for passive recreational pursuits. - c.
+Improve and manage water quality through water sensitive urban design and improved water flow. - d.
+Create active open space areas and recreational spaces to support the medium density housing along the creek. - e.
+Link the creek to the neighbourhood village centre through natural landscape and open space areas.

-E17.3 Transport, mobility and street network
+3 Transport, mobility and street network

-E17.3.1 Street network
+3.1 Street network

 - a.
 To create a hierarchy of streets to encourage safe and efficient movement through and within the site and connect with adjacent collector routes and neighbouring streets to maximise movement efficiency. - b.
-Streets should be visually contained to promote steady, predictable traffic speeds by: - Clearly defining the boundary between pedestrian, cycle and vehicle zones. - Providing on-street parking. - Planting street trees at regular spacing within the verge and median islands. - Provide convenient, safe and publicly accessible bicycle and pedestrian paths. - d.
+Streets should be visually contained to promote steady, predictable traffic speeds by: - i.
+Clearly defining the boundary between pedestrian, cycle and vehicle zones. - ii.
+Providing on-street parking. - iii.
+Planting street trees at regular spacing within the verge. - c.
+Provide convenient, safe and publicly accessible bicycle/pedestrian paths. - d.
 Provide convenient and functional public transport routes. - e.
-Plant street trees to create "cool" streets and assist to minimise the heat island effect. - Street network is functional and responds to the prevailing topography, desirable views and safety for vehicles. - g.
-Bus routes along east-west and north-south routes shall be identified, subject to consultation with the relevant authorities (e.g. TfNSW and Council). - h.
-To enhance the biodiversity benefits of the street network.
+Plant street trees to create "cool" streets and assist to minimise the heat island effect. - f.
+Street network is functional and responds to the prevailing topography, desirable views and safety for vehicles. - g.
+Bus routes along east-west and north-south routes shall be identified, subject to consultation with the relevant authorities (e.g. TfNSW and Council).

+To enhance the biodiversity benefits of the street network controls

 - 1. A hierarchy of streets should reflect the function and traffic load of each street in a network, minimise travel distances, maximise access to facilities and services and assist people find their way.
-The street network and road hierarchy is to be in accordance with Figure E17.5 below. - 2.
-Where any variation to the residential street network indicated in Figure E17.5 is proposed, the street network is to be designed to achieve the following principles: - a.
+The street network is to be in accordance with Figure 5. - 2.
+Where any variation to the residential street network indicated in Figure 5 is proposed, the street network is to be designed to achieve the following principles: - a.
 Establish a direct and open network based on a modified grid system; - b.
 Encourage walking and cycling and reduce travel distances; - c.
 Maximise connectivity between residential areas, open space, community facilities and the Village centre; - d.
 Align with the topography and accommodate significant vegetation; - e.
 Provide frontage to and maximise surveillance of open space and the riparian corridor; - f.
-Provide views and vistas to landscape features. - 3.
-Streets are to be provided in accordance with the cross sections in Figures E17.6 E17.12 below.
+Provide views and vistas to landscape features.

+- 3. Streets are to be provided in accordance with the cross sections in Figures 6 12.
 The dimensions shown on these diagrams are minimums only.
-In terms of the existing Caddens Road, Kingswood Road, Ulm Road, Frogmore Road and Castle Road, the relevant local road cross section is to be adjusted to provide for landscaped verges to fill the existing road corridor width, if required. - 4.
+In terms of the existing Caddens Road, Kingswood Road, Ulm Road, Frogmore Road and Castle Road, the relevant local road cross section is to be adjusted to provide for landscaped median islands and wider landscaped verges to fill the existing road corridor width. - 4.
 Split-level roads are provided as local roads if topographical constraints allow and shall provide wider verges in order to enhance biodiversity values, accommodate additional landscaping as well as pedestrian and vehicular safety barriers.
-No locations for these are specifically